1935 Chicago Bears season

 The 1935 season was the Chicago Bears' 16th in the National Football League and 13th season under head coach George Halas.
 The team was unable to match on their 13–0 record from 1934 and finished with a 6–4–2 record and finishing in a tie for third (and last) place in the Western Division, and failed to return to the championship game.
 The Bears had little trouble with the weaker teams in the league, led the league in scoring, and occasionally showed signs of brilliance against top-flight competition, but for the most part, they were outclassed by the Lions, Packers, and Giants.

 The biggest problem was the veterans from the 1920s had largely retired or were past their prime but not enough young talent had emerged to offset these losses.
 In particular, the retirement of Link Lyman and Red Grange hurt the team, especially on defense.
 Additionally, Bronko Nagurski and Bill Hewitt were injured for large portions of the season and could not play to their normal level.
+Their record of missing the playoffs after going undefeated in the regular season the previous year would eventually be broken by the 2008 New England Patriots.